Always Changing, Always Growing

 Everett Dirksen, a Pekin native and longtime resident, served on the Pekin City Council from 1927-1931 before he was elected to represent Central Illinois in the U.S. House of Representatives, where he served eight terms.
 In 1950, Dirksen was elected to the U.S. Senate and served as Senate Minority Leader from 1959-1969.
 He helped pass seminal legislation like the Civil Rights Act of 1964 and backed the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
 The Dirksen Congressional Center on Broadway is home to an extensive collection of Dirksen’s work and life.

 Pekin hosted its first annual Marigold Festival in memory of Sen. Dirksen, who was known for his fondness for the common marigold.
 When political discussions became tense, he lightened the atmosphere by campaigning to have the marigold named the national flower.
 Although it never succeeded, Pekin now identifies itself as the “Marigold Capital of the World” as a nod to him.
 The tradition continues every September as Art in the Park, the Marigold parade, and numerous other treasured activities take over Pekin.
-Learn more about the 50th celebration event.
+Learn more about this event.

 1990s – present